apigee/lembos/docs/Anatomy_of_a_NodeJS_MapReduce_Job.md

 need to expose a `jobSetup` function as well as this is how you will programmatically configure your job.)*  Beyond that, your module can be structured however you want.

+## Supported MapReduce Components

+A typical Java-based MapReduce job is composed of at minimium a Mapper but there are also many other components that Hadoop allows you to implement.
+At this point, Lembos supports the following MapReduce components, all of which are documented below in the API Reference:

+* Combiner
+* GroupComparator
+* Mapper
+* Partitioner
+* Reducer
+* SortComparator

+## Node.js MapReduce Job API Reference

-Below is a complete reference of all supported job properties, their type and if they are functions, their interface.
+Below is a complete reference of all supported job properties, their type and if they are functions, their signature.

-**Note:** Anytime you see the word `wrapper` in the documentation below, we are talking about a JavaScript object that mirrors the equivalent Java object.
+**Note:** Anytime you see the word `wrapper` in the documentation below we are talking about a JavaScript object that mirrors the equivalent Java object.
 Below is a list of objects passed to the functions below and the link to their respective documentation: